Has fetch() caught up with XMLHttpRequest in JavaScript?

 Fetch() vs XHR

 fetch() is the newer alternative to XMLHttpRequest (or XHR in short) with improved ergonomics, such as integration with promises / async / await and stream support.
-It was introduced in 2015 as part of the ES6.
-Despite of that, many popular libraries still use XHR under the hood for AJAX requests. jQuery and Axios are some of them .
+It was introduced in 2015.
+Despite that, many popular libraries still support XHR under the hood for AJAX requests. jQuery and Axios are some of them.

 Where fetch() has caught up (or even surpassed XHR)

 fetch() has come a long way since 2015.
-In most regards fetch() is very mature and can do many things that XMLHttpRequest can do.
+In most regards fetch() is very mature and can do many things that XMLHttpRequest can do or even exceed it.
 Including:

 Where fetch() hasn't caught up